klyfarthfa/loan/readme.txt

 6. Run `rails server` to start the server
   5a.
 This should by default start the webrick web server on localhost:3000

+Navigating the app
+There are only two pages on the app: The new form page (/loan_applications/new) which is also set as the root (so accessing localhost:3000 will take you to the same page), and the show page (/loan_applications/<id>, which simply gives the loan id and the status of the loan.

 Running tests
 0. Run steps 0-4 in the "Instructions to run the server" section if you haven't